-Product Design, Warranty and Liability
+1.4 Product Design, Warranty and Liability

-The product assurances given by SAFEROAD for design, warranty, and liability for the MegaRail family of products will be invalidated if it is demonstrated that components have been used from an unapproved source in installation, maintenance or repair and if the VRS does not comply with SAFEROAD's specifications.
-Due to Saferoads research and development program, systems are evolving constantly, so before installation reference should be made to the Saferoad website to ensure that you are working to the latest drawings, If you have doubts or concerns seek confirmation from Saferoad.
+The product assurances given by SAFEROAD for design, warranty, and liability for the MegaRail family of products will be invalidated if it is demonstrated that components have been used from an unapproved source in installation, maintenance, or repair and if the VRS does not comply with SAFEROAD's specifications.
+Due to Saferoads research and development program, systems are evolving constantly, so before installation reference should be made to the Saferoad website to ensure that you are working to the latest drawings.